This is a question I get asked almost daily.

 Our inherited gene variants (or mutations) are like potholes in our metabolic pathways.
 Once we identify the potholes we can often find “detours” around the potholes.

-At Texas Integrative Medicine we perform painless and affordable genome analysis using a sample of the guest’s saliva to determine gene variants that predispose to chronic illness.
+At Forum Health Austin we perform painless and affordable genome analysis using a sample of the guest’s saliva to determine gene variants that predispose to chronic illness.
 We can then help the guest develop a strategy to reduce and reverse the ill effects of many of these variants.
-Are you a canary in the coalmine?
+Are you a canary in the coal mine?
 Make your appointment today.
 512-420-9300